Taki Taki: Commercial performance

 In the United States, "Taki Taki" debuted at number one on the Hot Latin Songs, where Ozuna replaced himself at the top with "Te Boté", while bowing at number 27 on the Billboard Hot 100.
 It eventually reached number 11 on the Hot 100 during its fourth week.
 It became Gomez's 16th consecutive top 40 entry on the Hot 100, the longest active run of any artist.
 In the US Latin Airplay chart, it became the first number one for both DJ Snake and Gomez, the eighth for Ozuna and third for Cardi B.

 In addition, "Taki Taki" reached number one in Argentina, Bolivia, Colombia, the Dominican Republic, El Salvador, Greece, Guatemala, Honduras, Israel, Nicaragua, Panama, Peru, Portugal, Spain and Venezuela; the song also reached the top 10 in Belgium, Canada, Chile, Costa Rica, the Czech Republic, Denmark, Ecuador, France, Germany, Hungary, Italy, Malaysia, the Netherlands, Paraguay, the Philippines, Romania, Singapore, Slovakia, Sweden and Switzerland; as well as the top 20 in Austria, Finland, Ireland, Lebanon, New Zealand, Norway, the United Kingdom and the United States.

 The song had a strong international impact, reaching the top of the Spotify Global 50 chart where it has stayed for over four weeks.
 This made Cardi B the first female rapper to achieve such a feat.
 It became DJ Snake's third song to reach a billion streams on Spotify, as well as Cardi's third and Gomez's and Ozuna's first.
-Cardi B extended her record as the first female rapper with multiple billion-streamers.
+Cardi B extended her record as the first female rapper with multiple billion-streamers, until being surpassed by black females rappers Nicki Minaj (7 songs) and Doja Cat (8 songs).
 As of November 2018, the song has reached number one on the official charts of 15 countries and the top 10 of 33 countries around the world.

+In France, the song debuted at number thirteen on September 26, 2018, becoming for three of four artists the highest-debut since Gomez's own solo song "Good For You", served as the lead single from her second album Revival, which debuted at number 14.

+Several weeks later and after Christmas time, the song peaked at number 2 on January 5, 2019, blocked by "Tout Oublier" by Belgian artist Angèle becoming DJ Snake's sixth top ten, Gomez's third, Cardi B's second and last top ten and Ozuna's first top ten.

+Although it failed to peak atop, the single is currently certified diamond in France and spent 57 weeks, becoming Ozuna, Gomez's and Cardi B longest-running song and DJ Snake second longest running song after "Loco Contigo".